 - Thaw frozen foods in the refrigerator before cooking to reduce cooking time. - Minimize the number of times the oven door is opened during baking.
-Each opening can reduce the oven's temperature by 25°F. - When possible, use smaller appliances to cook. - Cover pots and pans when cooking to reduce cooking time. - To ensure food safety, keep the refrigerator temperature set between 36°F to 40°F and the freezer at 0°F - Don't overcrowd the fridge or freezer; freezers should not be more than two-thirds full. - Keep the freezer and refrigerator organized to reduce the amount of time the door is open. - Turn off the drying function of the dishwasher.
+Each opening can reduce the oven's temperature by 25°F/-4°C. - When possible, use smaller appliances to cook. - Cover pots and pans when cooking to reduce cooking time. - To ensure food safety, keep the refrigerator temperature set between 36°F to 40°F/ 2.2°C to 4.4°C and the freezer at 0°F/-17.8°C. - Don't overcrowd the fridge or freezer; freezers should not be more than two-thirds full. - Keep the freezer and refrigerator organized to reduce the amount of time searching for items when the door is open. - Turn off the drying function of the dishwasher.
 Leave the door open to air-dry dishes instead.